Abiku: Literature

 "Ben Okri's novel The Famished Road is based upon an abiku.
 Debo Kotun's novel Abiku, a political satire of the Nigerian military oligarchy, is based upon an abiku.
 Gerald Brom's illustrated novel, The Plucker, depicts a child's toys fighting against an abiku," as described by Pulse.
 An Abiku Child's return also occurs in the writing of Slovenian Novelist Gabriela Babnik, in her novel Koža iz bombaža.
 We also see Wole Soyinka's poem 'Abiku' rely heavily on this occurrence.
 Ayọ̀bámi Adébáyọ̀'s novel Stay With Me has a couple whose children die at infancy.
 And an abiku is the central character in Tobi Ogundiran's short story "The Many Lives of an Abiku".

-In another sense, the Abiku phenomenon could have involved sickle cell carrying.
-This was based on the precolonial Yorubas' low understanding of science, symptoms and life span.

 Research

 A review of the oral histories around abiku note that:

 "Such accounts (sometimes they are just hasty definitions) often mix facts about àbíkú with facts about ògbánje; represent àbíkú as homogeneous across time and space; fail to distinguish between popular and expert, official and heretical, indigenous and exogenous discourses of àbíkú; assume that the belief in àbíkú has a psychological rather than ontological origin; and hastily appropriate àbíkú to serve as a symbol for present-day, metropolitan concepts and concerns."